How to support AI adoption on your team

 4. Encourage internal champions

-- Identify a couple of "AI adoption champions" in your team.
+- You may already have some natural "AI adoption champions" in your team.

 - Further reading: OpenAI Academy; GitHub Resources.